 Ability to do scholarly research and writing must be demonstrated by the acceptance of a thesis of not less than 10,000 words, or a research project, for which two hours credit is given.
 The thesis must be written in the field of the major and meet the same standards as the graduation thesis for the four-year course.
 The same deadlines apply as in the Th.M. course unless the student intends to complete his program in one academic year.
 In the latter case the syllabus must be filed in the Registrar's Office on or before October 15 of that academic year.
-The thesis must be of acceptable merit, with a minimum grade of C, and must be approved by more than one professor.
-Students electing the research project in lieu of the thesis must meet all requirements and deadlines as established by the departmental research adviser.
+The thesis must be of acceptable merit, with a minimum grade of C.